Abstract and concrete labour: Evolutionary or historically specific

+Originally, in ancient society and medieval society ("premodern" or "pre-bourgeois" society), commodity production co-existed with subsistence production, a situation of "partial commodity production" (see also simple commodity production).
+When Marx discusses the origin and evolution of exchange, he notes that:

+Such a division of labour featuring partial commodity production is already achieved in many different precapitalist societies, and consequently the category of abstract labour already existed in precapitalist societies.
+However, only under conditions of generalized commodity production in a capitalist society does abstract labour become a truly "universal" characteristic of production - because the vast majority of inputs and outputs of production are tradeable goods and services regulated by values and price-levels in competitive markets.
+The category of abstract labour is fully realized because it becomes an objectified quantity.

 Skilled labour

 Another controversy concerns the differences between unskilled (simple) and skilled (qualified) labour.
 Skilled labour costs more to produce than unskilled labour, and can be more productive.
 Generally Marx assumed that—irrespective of the price for which it is sold—skilled labour power had a higher value (it costs more to produce, in money, time, energy and resources), and that skilled work could produce a product with a higher value in the same amount of time, compared to unskilled labour.
 This was reflected in a skill hierarchy, and a hierarchy of wage-levels.
 In this sense, Friedrich Engels comments in Anti-Duhring:

 Marx believed that the capitalist mode of production would over time replace people with machines, and encourage the easy replacement of one worker by another, and thus that most labour would tend to reduce to an average skill level and standardized norms of work effort.
 However he provided no specific calculus by which the value of skilled work could be expressed as a multiple of unskilled work, nor a theory of what regulates the valuation of skill differences.
 This has led to some theoretical debate among Marxian economists, but no definitive solution has yet been given.
 In the first volume of Das Kapital Marx had declared his intention to write a special study of the forms of labour-compensation, but he never did so.
 In contemporary society, a division is emerging between creative, skilled and specialized jobs attracting extraordinarily large salaries, and routine jobs paying very low salaries, where the enormous differences in pay rates are difficult to explain.